jere344/csharp-timesheet/README.md

 # wisecorp-timesheet

 A timesheet and project management software written in C# wpf using material design.
-I do not recommend using it for production as no one is maintaining it, it was a 2 month school project.
-But you can use it howerver you want.
+I do not recommend using it for production as no one is maintaining it, it was a 2-month school project.
+But you can use it however  you want.
 I did my best to make the graph and canvas system easily importable into a new project with similar feature.
 Check out the ZoomableCanvas component `app\wisecorp\Views\Components\zoomableCanvas` and the Tree and ProjectTree component in `app\wisecorp\Models\Graphs`

 ## Navigation system